2nd Quarter classes begin the week of Oct 27, 2025.

 Open Spots: 0

 Kids can understand basic chemistry when they can touch it and test it!
-In this hands-on class, kids will learn about the structure of atoms and how that accounts for the predictable behavior of molecules.
-They will learn about the periodic table and make 3D models of atoms and electron orbitals.
-Kids will learn to differentiate between different types of bonds (ionic, hydrogen, Van der Waals, covalent, polar covalent).
-They will perform both reversible and irreversible chemical reactions and learn how to identify each group.
-Kids will experiment with endergonic and exergonic reactions while learning to think about how energy is stored and released in the breaking and forming of chemical bonds.
-Kids will even try their hand at writing simple chemical formulas.
-Finally, students will design and run experiments to demonstrate gas laws using temperature, pressure, and volume.
+In this hands-on class, kids will learn about the structure of matter and how that accounts for the predictable behavior of materials.
+Kids will design and conduct experiments to impose changes in states of matter.
+The class will learn about the unique properties of water and how it defines life as we know it on Earth.
+They will build 3D models of water and of ice and be able to explain how and why ice, a solid, is less dense than water, a liquid.
+Kids will explore density in hands-on labs that challenge their intuition and understanding of size, mass, and weight when comparing different materials.
+Students design and conduct experiments in osmosis, diffusion or semi-permeability.
+Finally, the nature of plasma will be introduced along with an observation of the movement of energy between objects.
 Topics in this Series: Kids' Chemistry Lab: Atoms & Molecules (Quarter 1); Kids' Chemistry Lab: Properties of Matter (Quarter 2); Kids' BioChemistry Lab: Manipulating Molecules (Quarter 3); and Kids' BioChemistry Lab: Discovering DNA (Quarter 4).
-Lab/Supply Fee: A class fee of $25.00 is due payable to the instructor on the first day of class.
+Lab/Supply Fee: A class fee of $15.00 is due payable to the instructor on the first day of class.

 1:00 pm-1:55 pm